shivanshgupta365/ULIS-AI/README.md

 # ULIS AI

 ULIS AI is a Structured Legal Intelligence Engine for legal awareness, research preparation, and privacy-aware case analysis.
-It helps users describe a legal situation, compare it with a structured case corpus, understand relevant law sections, identify evidence gaps, and generate a simple preparation brief.
+It helps users describe a legal situation, compare it with a structured case corpus, understand relevant law sections, identify evidence gaps, and generate a simple preparation brief with MultiLingual Voice and Text Support .

 This repository is a demo/prototype.
 It is designed for people who need the law explained clearly, including non-technical users, families, legal aid groups, researchers, and legal teams.